Student Academic Showcase

 The Student Academic Showcase is a campus-wide celebration featuring student learning and research journeys, collaborations, community partners, and networking.

-This annual showcase is a comprehensive event featuring students’ research and learning projects across all academic disciplines.
-It provides a platform for students to showcase their achievements and raise awareness on diverse topics from environmental studies to educational improvements.
+This annual event is comprehensive and features students across all academic disciplines.
+It provides a platform where students can share their achievements and raise awareness on diverse topics from environmental studies to educational improvements.

 All of the students I nominated were very excited.
 It gave them an opportunity to take themselves seriously as researchers and they learned a lot about how to give a professional presentation, including how to handle the Q&A. It was a tremendous learning experience and confidence builder.
 I also saw families there beaming with pride at what their kids were achieving.